-Biking, hiking, running, sightseeing, window-shopping, take your pick, Fernie can provide it.
-With some of the best mountain biking I have ever come across, and outstanding opportunities for cultural expression, Fernie becomes the perfect destination.
-The toughest decision of the day is what patio you’re going to sit on at the end of the day.
-Here is a list of my favourite spots.
+With some of the best mountain biking I have ever come across, and outstanding opportunities for cultural expression, Fernie is the perfect destination.
+The toughest decision is which patio I’m going to sit on at the end of the day.
+Here are my favourite spots.

-To the north-east of Fernie at the upper reaches of the Cedar Valley, The Bear Lodge patio provides a stunning panoramic view of the Rocky Mountains that magnificently surrounds Island Lake Lodge.
-Take a casual walk around the lake, or enjoy a full-day hike full of floral and fauna.
-The Bear Lodge patio is the perfect place to enjoy Après-hike or bike, the magnificent view accompanied by a full display of hanging flower baskets and planter boxes bursting with colour.
-Island Lake has partnered with Fernie Brewing Company to produce “Take A Hike” pilsner, a custom beer to be enjoyed nowhere other then Island Lake Lodge.
+To the north-east of Fernie at the upper reaches of the Cedar Valley, The Bear Lodge Patio at Island Lake Lodge provides a stunning panoramic view of the encircling Canadian Rocky Mountains.
+Take a casual walk around the tranquil lake or enjoy a full-day hike among the native flora and fauna.
+This patio is the perfect place to enjoy Après-hike or bike, the magnificent view accompanied by a full display of hanging flower baskets and planter boxes bursting with colour.
+Island Lake has partnered with Fernie Brewing Company to produce “Take A Hike” pilsner, a custom beer to be enjoyed exclusively at Island Lake Lodge.

-Moving down the valley is Fernie Alpine Resort, which offers multiple options for dining.
-Lost Boys Café, is located at the top of Timber Chair, and here I can enjoy a full meal or light snack, while taking in a breath taking view of the entire valley.
-After conquering the aerial park and zipline, or an adrenaline filled day of downhill biking, take a moment to relish your day on the patio of the Rusty Edge, perfectly situated at the base of the mountain.
+Nearby, Fernie Alpine Resort offers multiple options for dining.
+Lost Boys Café is located at the top of Timber Chair, and here I can enjoy a full meal or a light snack while savouring breathtaking view of the entire valley.
+After conquering the aerial park and zipline or an adrenaline-filled day of downhill biking, my friends and I like to relive the day on the patio of the Rusty Edge, perfectly situated at the base of the mountain.
 The view from the patio is stellar, and the food is wholesome and delicious.
-On Thursdays, a juicy burger and wet your whistle with a beer for ten bucks.
-The deal is even sweeter after competing in the Scott Thursday Race Series.
+On Thursdays, a juicy burger and beer combo is only ten bucks.
+This deal is even sweeter after competing in the Scott Thursday Race Series.

-Now, finishing off with my favorite patio, Nevados.
-The patio of Nevados is elegant and welcoming.
-Filled with laughter, full bellies, twinkling lights, climbing vines, crisp mountain air, and the best margaritas in town.
-It’s beautifully decorated with greenery, candles, and surrounded by the chef’s herb garden.
-Whether enjoying the patio for dinner, or a quick lunch at the ‘Cantina’, Nevados will not disappoint.
-It is the best place to go after a big day of riding, as the food is always delicious and my favourite beer is on tap, along with a specially-sourced selection of 27 tequilas and mezcals.
+And to finish off with my favourite; Nevados.
+The patio at Nevados is eclectic and welcoming with plenty of laughter, twinkling lights, candles, crisp mountain air, and the best margaritas in town.
+It’s beautifully decorated with greenery, and surrounded by the chef’s herb garden.
+Whether enjoying dinner or a quick lunch at the Cantina, Nevados will not disappoint.
+It is the best place to go after a big day of riding, as the food is always delicious and my favourite FBC beer is on tap, along with a specially-sourced selection of 27 tequilas and mezcals.